sidharthrajaram/mvp-predict/README.md

 In fact, my top 3 MVP predictions were in line with ESPN's prediction (except their's was done by humans and votes).
 Check out their top three below:
 ![Alt text](/pic.png?raw=true "ESPN")

-### The projected statline for the 2017-2018 MVP is as follows (few noteworthy stats):
+### In October of 2017, mvp-predict generated this as the projected MVP statline:

 | `ppg` | `per` | `vorp` | `+/-` | `ts%` |
 |:---:|:---:|:---:|:---:|:---:|